What Color is Your Privlege?

 by F. I. Goldhaber

-The fourth annual Parks & Points & Poetry 2020 poetry series includes my poem Human Concerns, which contrasts pandemic panic with swampland serenity.
+The fourth annual Parks & Points & Poetry 2020 poetry series included my poem Human Concerns, which contrasts pandemic panic with swampland serenity.
+You can also find it as a broadside.

 by F. I. Goldhaber